KaanKoseoglu/Angular2Project/README.md

 * The data available on following url must be visualized [http://www.aarixa.be/assignment_jobs.php](http://www.aarixa.be/assignment_jobs.php)

-* All the pages must have the aariXa logo
+* The application must have the aariXa logo

 ![alt text](http://www.aarixa.be/wp-content/uploads/2016/05/aariXa.png "Logo aariXa")

-* Make it possible to filter on the visualized data from the website, you can have a look on our jobpage to see an [example](http://www.aarixa.be/jobs/)
+* Make it possible to filter on the visualized data from the website, you can have a look on our jobpage to see an [example](http://www.aarixa.be/jobs/) (this example is not exactly what needs to recreated. preferable one page with filters)
   * It must be at least possible to filter on the categories
     * All
     * frontEnd